Rep. Julie Johnson Sells Accenture plc (NYSE:ACN) Shares

 Representative Julie Johnson (D-Texas) recently sold shares of Accenture plc (NYSE:ACN).
-In a filing disclosed on April 14th, the Representative disclosed that they had sold between $1,001 and $15,000 in Accenture stock on March 19th.
-The trade occurred in the Representative’s “CHASE BROKERAGE ACCOUNT (3935)” account.
+In a filing disclosed on April 14th, the Representative disclosed that they had sold between $1,001 and $15,000 in Accenture stock on March 3rd.
+The trade occurred in the Representative’s “MERRILL LYNCH LONG TERM GROWTH” account.

 Representative Julie Johnson also recently made the following trade(s):